hyperspy/hyperspy/doc/user_guide/getting_started.rst

 .. code-block:: python

+   In [1]: %matplotlib qt
-   In [1]: import hyperspy.api as hs
+   In [2]: import hyperspy.api as hs

-   In [2]: %matplotlib
+We also fully support the wx backend.
+Other backends are supported for plotting but some features such as navigation sliders may be missing.

 .. warning::
-        When using the qt4 backend it is important to import hyperspy before executing the ``%matplotlib`` magic as above to ensure that matplotlib uses version 2 of the PyQt API.
-This is necessary to avoid conflicts with other libraries.
+        When using the qt4 backend in Python 2 the matplotlib magic must be executed after importing hyperspy and qt must be the default hyperspy backend.

 This documentation assumes that numpy and matplotlib are also imported as